 September 28 - October 1, 2015

-The Management of Administrative and Financial Services program covers the management of central bank operations including strategic planning, budgeting, and information technology.
-Other topics include operational change, cost effectiveness, and best practices.
+The Management in the Central Bank course covers the management challenges unique to central banks.
+The program will include an in-depth look at strategic planning, transparency, budgeting, accountability, human resources and risk.
 It is intended for central bankers who are or will become involved in the general management and administration of their institutions.

 The Portfolio Management: Current Trends in Dollar Asset Markets course is an advanced offering open to a limited enrollment of applicants having direct responsibility for their institutions' external reserve management.
 The course explores the application of portfolio management and market monitoring techniques for managing central bank reserve assets.